signaldust/bunny-jit/README.md

 This looks better, doesn't it?
 We still have the silly division by zero, but we've managed to combine all the `(x+1)` terms into a single instruction and then get rid of the unnecessary branches (they were the same after all).
+Note how the compiler realized that it can compute the final `(x+1)` inside the loop, as long as it shuffles correctly: this is the power of SSA.

 So what does `out.bin` look like?
 ```